THE CRUCIFIXION OF WHO?

 In times past when applying this verse to ourselves we interpreted it to say: I die daily as I crucify the old man.
 I die daily when I refuse to give place to my flesh.
 I die daily by putting to death my will.
 I die daily when I go to church on Sunday rather than playing golf, watching the Super-bowl, or going on a picnic.

-It is good not to sin or to give place to the devil, as Paul also wrote (Eph 4:26-27), but these two verses were not written in the context of dying daily, as some suppose.
+It is good not to sin or to give place to the devil, as Paul also wrote (Ephesians 4:26-27), but these two verses were not written in the context of dying daily, as some suppose.
 The New International Versions translation of 1 Corinthians 15:30-32 brings dying daily into focus:

 "And as for us, why do we endanger ourselves every hour?
 I die every day I mean that, brothers just as surely as I glory over you in Christ Jesus our Lord.
 If I fought wild beasts in Ephesus for merely human reasons, what have I gained?"

 The wild beasts were not lions, bears, or bulls that were common in Romes sports arenas.
 The beasts referred to were human beasts.
 They were his religious persecutors, those who stoned, whipped, and slandered him and his doctrine.
 They were men who rejected his word of truth.
 They relinquished their reasoning, and submitted to the heartlessness of beasts.
 They were the beasts David prophesied concerning Jesus in the Psalms, "Many bulls surround me; strong bulls of Bashan encircle me.
 Roaring lions tearing their prey open their mouths wide against me.
 I am poured out like water, and all my bones are out of joint.
-My heart has turned to wax; it has melted away within me" (Psa 22:12-14).
+My heart has turned to wax; it has melted away within me" (Psalms 22:12-14).

 One thing stands obvious with both Jesus and Pauls dying.
 The death they suffered had nothing to do with the old man.
 It had nothing to do with forsaking the flesh or dying to self but it had everything to do with the death of the New Man and living in God.
 Neither of them had to crucify themselves.
 Their battle was not with the Adamic man within but the Adamic man without.
 That Adamic man without happened to have been those who hated the living God and everything He stood for.
 Their death was not self-inflicted.
 It was not suicide.
 They did not do penance, flagon themselves, or persecute their flesh to any degree.
 They didnt have to go looking for death, but neither did they shirk from it when it came to them.